railsbridge-boston/railsbridge-boston/views/installfest/install/osx.markdown

 Then double click the installer.
 This will open an installation wizard.

 (If you are told that the installer "can't be opened because it is from an unidentified developer," then you need to go to "System Preferences > Security & Privacy".
-Under the General tab, click the "Allow applications downloaded from: Anywhere" button.
+Under the General tab, click the "Allow applications downloaded from: Anywhere" button (if that is greyed-out, click the lock in the bottom left).
 Then double-click the installer again.)

 * Select your language, then click "Next"
 * Enter your Full Name and Email.
 Use the same name and email for this, GitHub and Heroku.